rushbl/100GPTGames/README.md

 In this case, using AI is like taking off the pants just to fart — totally unnecessary.
 But the main purpose of the first game is to expore how to intergate the LLM mode into the game.

 - **Game enigne**: RPG maker MV.
-The RPG maker is bullt by using javascript that would be earier to interactive with the LLM APIs.
+RPG Maker is built by using JavaScript, which makes it easier to interact with LLM APIs.
 - **LLM API**: Azure OpenAI.
 - **How to play**: Catch the bat from behind.
 - **AI function**: Create a plugin to call the Azure OpenAI service, then use it to control the game workflow and determine whether the player is behind the bat.